Worcester, MA

 For this project, the Center worked with the YWCA staff through a series of 3 PBL workshops during the 2023-2024 academic year.
 The goals of the PD series include increasing educators’ knowledge and practice of implementing open-ended STEM focused PBL experiences with their students.

-Teacher Professional Development FY25 Part 2 - New Bedford Public Schools
+Teacher Professional Development FY25 - New Bedford Public Schools

 Community Engagement Activity

-This 4-day PD focused on working with the district’s grade 6-8 educators to enhance their pedagogical knowledge and confidence in facilitating OpenSciEd/storyline units with integrity.
+This PD focused on working with the district’s grade 6-8 educators to introduce and enhance their pedagogical knowledge and confidence in facilitating OpenSciEd/storyline units with integrity.
+It began with a 4-day summer PD followed by a series of support sessions during the academic year.

 PD Goals & Objectives